dgem/kube-101/Readme.md

-# Kubernetes on Google Container Engine (GKE) 101
+# Kubernetes 101

-Tutorial will help you get familiar with Kubernetes, running on Google's Container Engine.
+Tutorial will help you get familiar with Kubernetes, using Minikube.

 Please make sure that you complete the [prerequisits](0 Prerequisites.md) before moving onto the main tutorial